ashutosh1919/context-cluster-pytorch/README.md

 Note that the latest version of code only has the pretrained checkpoints for `coc_tiny_plain` model type.
 But you can add the code in `fetch_pretrained_checkpoints.sh` whenever the new checkpoints for other model types are available in [original repository](https://github.com/ma-xu/Context-Cluster).

 Now, we are ready to launch Gradio demo.
-Run followling command to launch demo:
+Run following command to launch demo:

 ```bash
 gradio app.py